Broadband & TV

 Why do existing customers pay more?

-Existing customers for services, like broadband, pay TV, mobile phones, insurance and energy have found that their suppliers are charging loyal customers higher prices than new ones.
+Existing customers for services, like broadband, pay TV, mobile phones, and insurance often find that their suppliers are charging loyal customers higher prices than new ones.
 We’ve all known it was happening, but why do existing customers pay more?

 It’s an unfortunate fact that loyalty isn’t always rewarded.
 In fact, the opposite is often true, and it’s all because inertia is big business.
 The longer a customer stays with a company, never changing package or deal, the more money a company in those industries can make from them.